luiscruz/course_sustainableSE/2026/p1_measuring_software/g21_youtube_browsers.md

 - **Fairness:** Every browser loads the same set of URLs through identical script logic.

-#### 3.2 Energy Monitoring: Energybridge
+#### 3.2 Energy Monitoring: Energibridge
-We utilized Energybridge for hardware-level data acquisition.
+We utilized [Energibridge](https://github.com/tdurieux/energibridge) for hardware-level data acquisition.

-**Integration:** Energybridge was launched and terminated in synchronization with the Selenium script via a master loop script (.ps1 or .sh).
+**Integration:** Energibridge was launched and terminated in synchronization with the Selenium script via a master loop script (.ps1 or .sh).

 **Data Source:** The tool reads directly from hardware interfaces (such as Intel RAPL) to capture CPU energy counters and instantaneous GPU power draw.